-A bathroom can be a spa-like oasis or it can be an uncomfortable necessity.
+A bathroom can be a spa-like oasis or an uncomfortable necessity.
 What makes the difference between the two is a thoughtful design and plan.

-Bathroom design goes beyond tile and paint color — you also have to consider functional layout, average bathroom size, plumbing, and more technical aspects of engineering.
+Bathroom design goes beyond tile and paint color — you also have to consider functional layout, average bathroom size, plumbing, and more technical engineering aspects.
 When designing a bathroom for a client, the blueprint needs to consider all the details, starting with size, dimension, and layout.

 In this article, we’ll discuss the size options for master and standard bathrooms, so you can create a flawless design that will impress your client.